Plus-size model: Specialty media and other ventures in North America

 In 1979 Big Beautiful Woman magazine (more commonly known via the acronym BBW) began publication and was one of the first publications in the US catering specifically to plus-size clothing consumers.
 It ceased publication in 1995, but the "BBW" brand was sold onwards.
 Although it continued in print via several editor-and-publisher combinations it continued to falter, finally ceasing print publication after 23 years with the April/May 2003 issue.
-BBW is now an online community surrounding archived material from the magazine.
+BBW became an online community surrounding archived material from the magazine.

 In Spring 1981, Lane Bryant began publishing It's Me magazine.
 Along with Big Beautiful Woman, It's Me was one of the few print magazines for plus-size women.
 In 1982, the magazine was sold to Happy Hands Publishing Company.

 In addition to magazines, books dedicated to plus size (aka "full figured") fashion and lifestyles began to be released from major publishers in the 1980s.
 Some of these include: Making It Big (1980), The Big Beauty Book (1982), The Lane Bryant Fashion Math Make-Over (1987) and Sizing Up (1989).

 Spiegel catalog launched their For You from Spiegel plus-size collection in 1989 with Linda Arroz as their official consultant and spokesmodel.
 The three-year For You campaign included opening brick-and-mortar retail locations in upscale shopping centers.
 Previously, Spiegel had only been a mail-order merchant.
 As part of the full-scale plus-size outreach, Spiegel produced fashion videos that featured advice from image consultant Arroz, with commentary from some of the plus-size models who appeared in the video and catalog.
 Arroz became the fashion editor of BBW magazine after her stint with Spiegel.
 By the mid-1990s, all For You from Spiegel retail locations had closed.

 In 1995, Lane Bryant began a transformation of the brand which included large-scale fashion showings and celebrity endorsement.
 Queen Latifah, Mia Tyler, Camryn Manheim, Anna Nicole Smith and Chris Noth have appeared in advertising and/or events on behalf of the brand.
 Lane Bryant held a large-scale lingerie fashion show to launch the "Cacique Intimates" lingerie collection on 1 February 2000.
 The 2003 final large-scale catwalk show featured Roseanne Barr as Matron of Ceremonies in a cabaret setting complete with Moulin Rouge-style singers and dancers.

 Lane Bryant was acquired by Charming Shoppes for $335 million in August 2001.
 In 2003 a cost-reduction plan was announced to improve the company's pre-tax position by $45 million.
 Shortly afterwards, the annual Lane Bryant fashion show ceased production.